 Time: 59 min

 Another one of mad King Ludwig II’s castles that he built, but never finished.
-This castle is located on the Herreninsel (island) on Lake Chiemsee and was built as a replica to France’s Palace of Versailles in honor of the ‘Sun King’ Louis XIV.
+Schloss Herrnchiemsee is located on the Herreninsel (island) on Lake Chiemsee and was built as a replica to France’s Palace of Versailles in honor of the ‘Sun King’ Louis XIV.
 Although it is a much smaller scale, the Hall of Mirrors is definitely worth a visit as well as the stunning gardens.
+Spending a day on a lake is a great way to escape from the city!
 (More on Chiemsee here)

 4. Dachau Concentration Camp